How to become a pharmacist

 - Register for prerequisite coursework at an accredited two- or four-year institution needed to apply for pharmacy school.
 VCU School of Pharmacy requires 52 credits; this will likely take about two years to complete if you take summer courses as well.

 - Sign up for an Open House to meet students and faculty at the schools you’re interested in.
 This will help you learn more about the culture and curriculum.

 - While completing prerequisites, learn more about the profession.
 Some options include volunteering with a pharmacy, “shadowing” a professional pharmacist, or working as a licensed pharmacy technician.
 VCU School of Pharmacy does not require pharmacy-related experience; however, community engagement is incredibly important.
-Some students take advantage of pipeline programs to enhance their applications.
+Some students take advantage of pathway programs to enhance their applications.